-It was identified that habitat loss outwith Ireland's Eye SPA could impact a single SCI (herring gull) during construction (Section 6.4.4), and that temporary habitat loss on the seabed within the North-West Irish Sea cSPA could result in a temporary redistribution of a small number of birds of the North-West Irish Sea cSPA to elsewhere within the site.
-In both cases and for both sites, the level of this impact would not result in a compromising of the conservation objectives for Ireland's Eye SPA or theNorth-West Irish Sea cSPA.
+It was identified that habitat loss outwith the SPA could impact a single SCI (herring gull) during construction (Section 6.4.4), but the level of this impact would not result in a compromising of the conservation objectives for this SPA.

-Following the implementation of mitigation to reduce the impact of visual disturbance (Vessel Management Plan; Section 7.2), no residual impact on the Ireland's Eye SPA or the North-West Irish Sea cSPA is predicted.
-On this basis it is concluded that the proposed development will not adversely affect the integrity of te Ireland's Eye SPA, having regard to the conservation objectives of the site.
-The proposed development will also not adversely affect the integrity of the North-West Irish Sea cSPA.
+Following the implementation of mitigation to reduce the impact of visual disturbance (vessel management plan; Section 7.2), no residual impact on the Ireland's Eye SPA is predicted.
+On this basis it is concluded that the proposed development will not adversely affect the integrity of the above Ireland's Eye SPA, having regard to the conservation objectives of the site.